tosspro23-cell/langgraph-helper-agent/langgraph-helper-agent/README.md

 - Clear separation between control logic and language generation
 - Easier debugging and reasoning as the system grows

-Message-driven implicit decision making is intentionally avoided, as it can cause behavior drift when the agent starts adapting too strongly to conversational context rather than architectural intent.
+Implicit message-driven decision making is intentionally avoided, as it can cause behavior drift when the agent adapts too strongly to conversational context rather than architectural intent.

 ---

 ## 4. Agent State Schema

-The agent uses a minimal and explicit state schema to coordinate execution across nodes:
+The agent uses a minimal and explicit state schema:

 - `query`
   The original user question and immutable starting point.